harrisrhm/zd_app/README.md

 ### Test

 There are spec files I have written to test happy path.
 It is a very high level test that aims to ensure the application functions work as bare minimum.
+However, the testing suite is still work in progress.

 Test scope includes:

 1) API connection
 2) JSON parse